emcf/thepipe/README.md

   </a>
 </div>

-### Extract clean data from tricky documents ⚡
+## Extract clean data from tricky documents ⚡

-thepi.pe is a package that can scrape clean markdown and multimodal media from complex documents.
+thepi.pe is a package that can scrape clean markdown, multimodal media, and structured data from complex documents.
 It uses vision-language models (VLMs) under the hood for superior output quality, and works out-of-the-box with any LLM, VLM, or vector database.
 It can extract well-formatted data from a wide range of sources, including PDFs, URLs, Word docs, Powerpoints, Python notebooks, videos, audio, and more.

 ## Features 🌟